dainst/aleph-to-koha-migration-scripts/README.md

 # zenon-migration-scripts
-Collection of scripts used for migrating ZENON from Aleph to Koha.
+A Collection of scripts used for migrating ZENON from Aleph to Koha.

+## Prerequisites

+All scripts were written and tested using Python 3.

+You may need to install some additional libraries:

+* [pymarc](https://github.com/edsu/pymarc) is used to read and write [MARC format](https://www.loc.gov/marc/) data.

 ## Workflow